Last updated Monday, March 21, 2022. Updated sections are in bolded, italicized text.

 COVID testing options are available for students and employees on campus at no charge.
 If you need a COVID test, check your email for more information or email email@example.com.

-- All campus buildings are open.
-However, some offices may be temporarily closed or have altered hours of operation.
-Email is a good way to take care of most business, as employees may be working remotely even if the physical office is closed.
+- All campus buildings are open, but email is still a good way to take care of most business.
 Zoom appointments may also be available.
 If your need must be addressed in person, you may want to call ahead to make sure someone is available to assist you.
 You can find a directory of key campus offices and contact information here.

 - Campus is open to visitors.
-Please self-screen for COVID symptoms before you come, and wear a mask indoors.
+Please self-screen for COVID symptoms before you come.
 Prospective students and their families may schedule a visit, take a virtual tour of campus, or request a virtual meeting with an admissions counselor or faculty member.

 - The Student Health Center is open 1:00p.m. to 4:00p.m.
 Mondays and Wednesdays, and 8:30a.m. to 11:30a.m.
 Tuesdays and Thursdays for COVID-19 testing and other basic medical care.

-In compliance with our COVID-19 protocol to proactively minimize health risks on campus, students may be placed in quarantine or isolation for exposure, possible symptoms, or positive COVID-19 results.
+In compliance with our COVID-19 protocol to proactively minimize health risks on campus, students may be placed in isolation for possible symptoms or positive COVID-19 results.

 Corban University continues to work closely with Marion County Health and Santiam Health to ensure appropriate measures are in place to minimize the risk of COVID-19 cases.
 Corban University is also following all sanitation and isolation guidelines as outlined in our Communicable Disease Plan.